SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Design

-\paragraphb{Accurately estimating the access distribution} While crucial for security, estimation in a distributed proxy architecture is challenging since a single entity does not have visibility of all client requests. \name employs a lightweight broadcast mechanism through which a single proxy server in the \li layer can observe the keys of all client requests, enabling estimation of the distribution as accurately as existing input-aware oblivious data access approaches.
-One of the \li proxy servers is designated as the leader and is made responsible for monitoring the access distribution.
-For every request that an \li proxy server receives, it asynchronously forwards the corresponding plaintext key to the \li leader, ensuring it receives a complete view of the access distribution.
-We note that the additional traffic due to \li proxy servers forwarding plaintext keys to the leader is an insignificant fraction of the total query and response traffic, since plaintext key is typically much smaller than the value itself (\eg, $8$B keys for $1$KB value in~\cite{ycsb}).
+\paragraphb{Accurately estimating the access distribution} \name employs a lightweight mechanism through which a single \li proxy server can observe all client queries, enabling distribution estimation as accurately as a centralized proxy system~\cite{pancake}.
+One of the \li proxy servers, designated as the leader, monitors the access distribution (handling failures will be discussed in the next subsection).
+Upon receiving a query, an \li proxy server asynchronously forwards the corresponding plaintext key---and not the entire query---to the \li leader, ensuring that the leader has a complete view of the access distribution.
+Sending the plaintext key and not the entire query to the leader is an useful optimization for both read and write queries---it reduces the additional network load (for write queries, values are not forwarded; for read queries, the responses are not forwarded) since the plaintext key is typically much smaller than the value itself (\eg, $8$B keys for $1$KB value in~\cite{ycsb}).
 As such, this has negligible impact on \name scalability and performance.